 - Set collaborative team goals: A collaborative goal-setting approach can help you prioritize goals, discover solutions, and accommodate changes at the macro and micro level

 - Choose an agile goal-setting framework: An adaptable goal-setting framework such as objectives and key results (OKRs) can help you create adjustable, measurable, collaborative, and ambitious goals that keep your organization aligned and agile

 Learn how OKRs and agile work together

-With the tumultuous business environment, staying afloat is no longer an option — proactively reorienting your business systems towards adaptability is vital to your business’ success.
+With a tumultuous business environment and an increasingly competitive market, staying afloat is no longer an option.
+As a business leader, reorienting your business systems towards adaptability is vital to your success.
 To overcome today's business challenges, focus on: